Robustifying Learning-Augmented Caching Efficiently without Compromising 1-Consistency: Guard : The Robustification Framework

-\textbf{Observation 2: Error detection must balance accuracy and efficiency.} Many switching-based methods, such as \textsc{BlindOracle\&LRU}~\citep{wei2020better}, attempt to detect prediction errors during execution to decide when to switch between a prediction-based policy and a classical fallback one.
-One common method involves comparing the current total cost incurred by the prediction-based algorithm with that of the fallback algorithm.
+\textbf{Observation 2: Error detection must balance accuracy and efficiency.} Many switching-based methods detect prediction errors at runtime to switch between prediction-driven and robust fallback policies.
+A common method, as used by \textsc{BlindOracle\&LRU} and \textsc{BlindOracle\&Marker} \cite{wei2020better}, involves comparing the current total cost incurred by the prediction-based algorithm with that of the fallback algorithm.
 However, this comparison is often insensitive: when the learning-augmented algorithm underperforms relative to the classical one, the accumulated prediction errors can be large, as the classical algorithm (e.g., LRU) may perform significantly worse than \textsc{OPT}.
-Consequently, this leads to large multiplicative constants in the robustness guarantees.
-Alternatively, some methods detect prediction errors by explicitly recomputing an optimal solution online.
-While this yields highly accurate error detection, its computational overhead is prohibitively high for real-time applications.
-This motivates us to build an error detection mechanism that is lightweight enough to be efficient, sensitive enough to catch meaningful prediction errors, and practical enough to be implemented in real systems.
+Consequently, this introduces a multiplicative factor of $2$ in the robustness guarantees.
+Alternatively, some methods, such as \textsc{F\&R} and \textsc{F\&R (FitF)} \cite{sadek2024algorithms}, detect prediction errors by explicitly recomputing the optimal solution over the observed request sequence up to the point of a cache miss, and checking whether the optimal solution would also incur a miss.
+While this yields highly accurate error detection, its overhead is prohibitive for real-time use.
+This motivates an error detection mechanism that is lightweight, sensitive to errors that trigger cache misses, and practical for real systems.

-\textbf{Observation 3: RB-compliant algorithms exhibit structured eviction behavior.} An important structural property of any RB-compliant algorithm, including \textsc{OPT}, provides insight into how optimal eviction decisions behave over time: It never keeps an unrequested page in the cache during the time interval between another page's eviction and its subsequent request.
-We defer the proof to Appendix.
+\textbf{Observation 3: Optimal algorithms follow an intrinsic eviction pattern.} Any optimal algorithm, including \textsc{OPT}, never retains an unrequested page in the cache during the time interval between the eviction and the next request of another page, revealing the underlying principle of optimal eviction decisions.
+We defer the proof to Appendix \ref{appendix_rb_compliant_structured_eviction}.
 Formally, if a request $r_i$ results in a cache miss at time $t_i$, and the requested page $p_i$ was previously evicted at time $\mu < t_i$, then all pages remaining in the cache at time $t_i$ must have been requested at least once between $\mu$ and $t_i$.
 This behavior implies a kind of \textit{causal chain} between evictions and requests, which motivates a way to identify mispredictions without recomputing \textsc{OPT} directly.